extnet/examples5.ext.net/src/App_Readme/Ext.NET/README.txt

         Default is false.
 Options include [true|false]

     scriptMode : ScriptMode
-        Specifies whether the Scripts should be rendered in Release (minified), Debug (non-minified).
+        Specifies whether the Scripts should be rendered in Release (minified), Debug (non-minified) or Development (non-minified with additional debug information) mode.
         Default is "Release".
-Options include [Release|Debug]
+Options include [Release|Debug|Development]

     separateUIStyles: bool
         True to separate the CSS files required for each UI style into individual files.
 Each UI CSS file will be rendered to the Page as a separate include.
 So, if some UI pattern is not used, its CSS styles are not loaded.